Quantum conditional entropies from convex trace functionals: Data-processing inequality

 \end{theorem}

-Our proof leverages the asymptotic form derived in Lemma \ref{H with universal any z}, which involves the weighted Kubo-Ando geometric mean.
-By combining the data processing inequality (DPI) for the $\alpha$-$z$ Rényi divergence with the operator monotonicity of the geometric mean under the action of a quantum channel for $0 \leq \lambda \leq 1$, we obtain the desired result.
+Our proof leverages the asymptotic form for $H^{\lambda}_{\alpha,z}$ derived in Lemma \ref{H with universal any z}, which involves the weighted Kubo-Ando geometric mean and the universal state introduced in Section \ref{sec:characterization}.
+By combining the DPI for the $\alpha$-$z$ Rényi divergence with the operator monotonicity of the geometric mean under the action of a quantum channel for $0 \leq \lambda \leq 1$, we obtain the desired result.
 We remark that the argument breaks down for $\lambda < 0$, as the geometric mean is no longer monotone under channels in this range.